takkun-mint/FallGuysTools/README.md

     ・ Fixed a problem in PlayerList that the points-earning rounds did not sort the rankings in order of score after the round was completed. <br>
     ・ Fixed an issue in PlayerList's point acquisition rounds where disconnected players appear to be momentarily sorted by their score at the time of disconnection. <br>
     ・ Changed PlayerList to fix the ranking of the player who won in the Valley Falls by exiting in the middle of the game to the first place. <br>

+  ○ 2.0.00 <br>
+    ・ Super big update!!!
+The time limit timer now supports external display, and we've done our best to make it look and feel like it!
+However, it won't work properly in anything but full HD, as we only have a full HD environment! <br>
+      If you are playing on a monitor quality other than Full HD, you can disable it from the settings screen, or you can move the timer by left-clicking and holding when the timer is displayed. <br>
+    ・ When restarting Fall Guys with the tool running, the "Please Wait....
+Null" message. <br>
+    ・ Fixed a problem in which TIME in PlayerList would display -1380 minutes (-23 hours) or "-" when UTC time exceeded 24:00 during a round. <br>
+    ・ Fixed a problem in which the display did not change even though the specification was changed to recalculate at the end of a round in Ver.
+1.1.02. <br>
+    ・ Fixed a problem with the timer sound playing at the end of a round. <br>
+    ・ Fixed an error in PlayerList when sorting by Rank in the middle of a round of point acquisition. <br>
+    ・ In SquadList, when everyone's score is 0, sorting is done by PlayerRemain value. <br>
+    ・ In the SquadList point acquisition round, the PlayerRemain of the team that scored the goal is now set to 0. <br>
+    ・ Window position is now saved when disconnecting from the server!
+This way, the next time you open the tool, it will move to that position! <br>
+    ・ Fixed a problem in which elapsed time was not displayed when the tool was started after a goal or dropout.<br>
+    ・ Elapsed time is now recalculated immediately after the start of a round. <br>